2020PB/police-brutality/CONTRIBUTING.md

 **2. Document and archive the evidence**

 Our goal is to document primary and secondary evidence of police brutality towards protesters.
-As the events are currently ongoing and the evidence is primarily being distributed through social media, it may become unavailable without warning; as such, we will archive this information to keep it available for concerned citizens, journalists and (hopefully) prosecutors.
+As the events are currently ongoing and the evidence is primarily being distributed through social media, it may become unavailable without warning; as such, we will archive this information to keep it available for concerned individuals, journalists and (hopefully) prosecutors.

 **3. Spread the word**

 Raise awareness of this community and repository so that more obscure evidence which is not going viral will be posted here.

-Share the evidence accumulated here with concerned citizens, congress members, attorneys, local government officials, journalists, activist groups and social media.
+Share the evidence accumulated here with concerned individuals, congress members, attorneys, local government officials, journalists, activist groups and social media.

 **4. Use the community as a resource, and be a resource for the community**